 While certainly you are the most well-behaved parent on Earth, some folks are absolutely not.
 When parents are in the room, they unintentionally create a slew of distractions, such as texting, tending to younger siblings, whispering to one another, or giving a misbehaving child “the eye.”

-While well-meaning, it is actually a huge step in the wrong direction for our classes when parents interrupt the room to help with changing shoes.
+While well-meaning, it is also a huge step in the wrong direction for our classes when parents interrupt the room to help with changing shoes.
 We totally get it- you’re just trying to help, and you don’t want to see us “waste” 5 minutes changing shoes.
 But, we are experts in our craft, and there is actually magic that happens during the shoe transition part of class.
 Did you know it’s actually an opportunity for our kids to reach some benchmarks and milestones in their coordination and independence?
 Did you know that’s the part of class where some students step in as leaders and help those who need it?
 Did you know during the shoe change is when some kids share whatever’s on their heart with us?

 Who knows what goes on in all those brilliant little minds while you’re watching, but we bet it goes something like: